 ATOL Reporting Accountants Scheme

-The ATOL Reporting Accountants Scheme, which forms part of the Civil Aviation Authority's ("the CAA's") review of ATOL regulation, was launched on 1 April 2016.
+The ATOL Reporting Accountants (ARA) Scheme, which forms part of the Civil Aviation Authority's ("the CAA's") review of ATOL regulation, was launched on 1 April 2016.
 From that date, only registered and designated ARAs working in registered firms are able to sign ATOL Accountants Reports.

 ICAS is an Approved Professional Body for this scheme.